uport-project/uport-registry/README.md

 run `yarn install` to install all node_modules.

 ### Compiling
-After making changes to the contract use `yarn compile-contract` to create the json file with the contract data that can be used with `truffle-contract`.
+After making changes to the contract use `yarn compile-contract` to create the json artifact.

 ### Running tests
 ```